Are you, or someone you know, experiencing vision loss?

 NFB E-mail Lists On Various Aspects of Life & Blindness

 -- The National Federation of the Blind's (NFB) Listhost.
 With an abundance of e-mail discussion lists on the various categories of life, involving blindness and low-vision.
 Join the lists to network and learn.
-You can get help with school, careers, rehabilitation, advocacy, or just get tips and advice on how to handle most any situation you'll come up against as a blind or low-vision individual.
+You can get help with school, careers, rehabilitation, advocacy, or just get tips and advice on how to handle most any situation you'll come up against as a person who is blind or has low vision.

 Lastly, if you have any questions or concerns, curiosities or fears regarding blindness or vision loss, please feel free to contact me (my contact information is below).